 A student may request an examination for any course.
-All applications must receive approval from the Instructor, the Department Chair, the Dean of the Division, and either the Vice President for Academic Affairs or the Registrar.
+The student must make the request in writing.
+The application must receive approval from the Instructor, the Department Chair, the Dean of the Division, and either the Vice President for Academic Affairs or the Registrar.
 If the student achieves a passing score, he/she will receive the appropriate credit hours and grade.
 The charge for a challenge exam, to be paid prior to the test, is 1/2 of the current part-time tuition rate.
 Credit and grades will be a part of the Pfeiffer academic record and will apply towards residency.